5

 I loved being near the rivertrail especially when it's fall!
 It also takes you straight to the business building.
 The walk to the dining hall+hubbard spartys isn't horrible.
 I have nothing to complain about location to be honest because there is a bus stop right in front of McDonel.

 Overall, I really enjoyed staying at McDonel especially since it fit my needs for living.
-Most of the battle is getting along with the people you live with and making sure everyone is living content!" - 1 year ago10 student reviewers said they lived in McDonel Hall during their freshman year
+Most of the battle is getting along with the people you live with and making sure everyone is living content! - 1 year ago10 student reviewers said they lived in McDonel Hall during their freshman year

-Browse 13 Dorm ReviewsNumber 2
+Browse all 13 dorm reviews# 2

 Akers Hall

-based on 15 reviews
+based on 16 reviews

-14 student reviewers said they lived in Akers Hall during their freshman year
+15 student reviewers said they lived in Akers Hall during their freshman year

 Hubbard Hall